CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ## Configuration Examples

-The example below shows a basic MLAG configuration, where leaf01 and leaf02 are MLAG peers. swp1 on the switch is a member of bond1 and swp2 is a member of bond2.
+The example below shows a basic MLAG configuration, where leaf01 and leaf02 are MLAG peers.

 {{< img src = "/images/cumulus-linux/mlag-config.png" >}}